 Lifetime Learning Credits are available to all taxpayers who attend at least one course during the year at an institution eligible to participate in the federal student aid program.
 It is not necessary that the student pursue a degree or certification to qualify, and it's available for any year of study.
 The credit covers the cost of tuition and fees plus any amount for books and supplies you are required to purchase directly from the school.

 This credit is of particular value to those students attending postgraduate programs.
-As of 2017, the maximum benefit of the credit is $2,000.
+The maximum benefit of the credit is $2,000.
 However, the lifetime learning credit is nonrefundable if it exceeds your tax bill for the year.

 Preparing Form 8863